Double-heavy tetraquark states with heavy diquark-antiquark symmetry: Model and method

 which can be used to estimate the mass of $\Omega_{cc}^{*}$ with that of $\Xi_{cc}^{*}$.
-Since there is a better heavy quark symmetry in bottom systems than in charmed systems, we take masses of bottom mesons.
-Here and in the following discussions, we only consider highest spin hadrons when adopting the diquark-antiquark symmetry.
-The reason is that the possible contributions from other color or spin structures will be avoided.
+As a better heavy quark symmetry exists in bottom systems than in charmed systems, we use the masses of the bottom mesons.
+Here and in the following discussions, we only consider the highest spin hadrons while adopting the diquark-antiquark symmetry, because then, the possible contributions from other color or spin structures will be avoided.
 As explained in Sec. \ref{sec:Introduction}, we assume that the spin of the LHCb $\Xi_{cc}$ is 1/2.
-For the mass of $\Xi_{cc}^*$, we can evaluate it with the CMI model $\Xi_{cc}^{*}=\Xi_{cc}+16C_{cn}=3685$ MeV.
-Then the mass of $\Omega_{cc}^*$, $3776$ MeV, is obtained.
-With the CMI model again, one further gets ${\Omega_{cc}}=3706$ MeV.
+We can evaluate the mass of $\Xi_{cc}^*$ with the CMI model $\Xi_{cc}^{*}=\Xi_{cc}+16C_{cn}=3685$ MeV.
+Thereafter, the mass of $\Omega_{cc}^*$, namely $3776$ MeV, is obtained.
+By using the CMI model again, we can further obtain ${\Omega_{cc}}=3706$ MeV.

-At present, other doubly heavy baryons than the $\Xi_{cc}$ have not been observed and one cannot check the accuracy of Eq. \eqref{vec eq 5}.
-On the theoretical side, however, one may argue the reasonability of treating a $QQ$ diquark as a heavy antiquark $\bar{Q}^{\prime}$.
-Because the heavy diquark has less kinematic energy and less spin-dependent interaction, the heavy quark approximation works better than the single $Q$ case.
-Furthermore, the heavy diquark (with a light quark spectator) has actually better symmetry properties than the light diquark (with a heavy quark spectator) since a heavy diquark has small spatial separation, which means that its interaction with light quarks is not affected significantly by its size.
-In the following parts of this article, we first focus on the double-charm tetraquark $cc\bar{n}\bar{n}$ states by treating them as systems composed of a small-size double-charm diquark and a light antidiquark.
+At present, doubly heavy baryons other than $\Xi_{cc}$ have not been observed, and the accuracy of Eq. \eqref{vec eq 5} cannot be verified.
+However, in theory, the reasonability of treating a $QQ$ diquark as a heavy antiquark $\bar{Q}^{\prime}$ can be argued.
+Because the heavy diquark has lower kinematic energy and less spin-dependent interaction, the heavy quark approximation works better than the single $Q$ case.
+Furthermore, the heavy diquark (with a light quark spectator) actually has better symmetry properties than the light diquark (with a heavy quark spectator) because a heavy diquark has small spatial separation, which means that its interaction with light quarks is not affected significantly by its size.
+In the following parts of this paper, we first focus on the double-charm tetraquark $cc\bar{n}\bar{n}$ states by treating them as systems that are composed of a small-size double-charm diquark and a light antidiquark.
 According to HDAS, the study of $cc\bar{n}\bar{n}$ states becomes that of heavy $Q^\prime nn$ ``baryons''.
-This approximate symmetry together with the above mass sum rules is evidently convenient for us to relate $cc\bar{n}\bar{n}$ to $\Xi_{cc}$.
-After the $cc\bar{n}\bar{n}$ states, we perform similar studies on other double-heavy tetraquarks.
-Whether the adopted approximation works well or not would be tested by future experiments.
+This approximate symmetry, together with the above mass sum rules, is evidently convenient for us to relate $cc\bar{n}\bar{n}$ to $\Xi_{cc}$.
+Focusing on the $cc\bar{n}\bar{n}$ states, we perform similar studies on other double-heavy tetraquarks.
+Whether or not the adopted approximation is effective should be tested in future experiments.